Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 ## Periglacial landforms
 Periglacial landforms exist as a result of climate changes before and/or after glacial periods.

 **Periglaciation** is concerned with the process and landforms attributed to the action of **permafrost**.
+Typical processes include freeze-thaw.

-Being in a periglacial area means an area that is near to, or on the fringe of, glacial areas' ice mass.
+Being in a periglacial area means an area that is near to, or on the fringe of, glacial areas' ice mass, such that permafrost is present.
 This means that there is no physical glacier system present in the area, but it is still cold, relative to surrounding environments.

 ### Permafrost
 This is also part of the Earth's cryosphere, as well as glaciers, ice sheets, and more!